Mujeeb4582/Enumerable/README.md

 Install this project with:

-**you can run any one of these commands to install npm on your machine:**
+**you can run any one of these commands to install bundle on your machine:**

 - bundle install
-- sudo apt install
+- sudo apt bundle install (for Linux)

 ### Usage

 To run the project, execute the following command:

-- npm start.
+- bundle start.

 ### Run tests

-- npm test.
+- bundle test.

 ### Deployment